Clinical Fellows in Speech Language Pathology are active participants in a structured sequence of seminars, rounds and clinics.

 Support from the Maternal and Child Health Bureau LEND (Leadership Education in Neurodevelopmental Disabilities) program has helped to create and maintain a model of interdisciplinary training at Kennedy Krieger Institute.
 Key disciplines include speech-language pathology, audiology, pediatrics, social work, occupational and physical therapy, neuropsychology, nutrition, neurology, and psychiatry.
 Clinical Fellows in Speech Language Pathology are active participants in a structured sequence of seminars, rounds and clinics.
-Clinical Fellows who receive funding from the Maternal and Child Health Bureau grant complete an Individualized Training Plan (ITP), specifying goals for the training year and progress in achieving them.
-One component of the training program is attending weekly Core Course seminars, held at the Broadway location.
+One component of the Outpatient program and the Child and Family Support Program is attending weekly Core Course seminars, held at the Broadway location.
 CF’s from all sites and programs attend the bi-monthly Clinical Fellows Seminar, sponsored and taught by senior speech-language pathologists at KKI.
 At this seminar, topics include practical issues related to evaluating and treating patients with communication disorders and related developmental disabilities.
-Learn more.